• Skip to primary navigation

 Here is another Fiddlehead Recipe from my trove of fiddlehead fern recipes - Fiddlehead Casserole.
 Some of my recipes are classic, some are originals from my friends, and some are my own creation.
 Most recipes and flavor profiles that work for broccoli or asparagus will work for the fiddlehead-shaped sprout of the ostrich fern.

-Close-up of Fiddleheads just harvested and cleaned, ready to use on fiddlehead recipes form the Wilderness Wife Blog
+Close-up of Fiddleheads just harvested and cleaned, ready to use on fiddlehead recipes from the Wilderness Wife Blog

-This Fiddlehead Fern recipe is just a variation of the old holiday favorite, “Green Bean Casserole” The most important thing is to precook the fiddleheads.
-First you will need to remove any of the brown papery “skin” that may be left on them and then rinse them thoroughly under cold running water in colander.
-Then boil the them for 10 minutes.
+This Fiddlehead Casserole recipe is just a variation of the old holiday favorite, “Green Bean Casserole” The most important thing is to thoroughly clean and precook the fiddleheads.
+First you will need to remove any of the brown papery "skin" that may be left on them and then rinse them thoroughly under cold running water in colander.
+Then boil the fiddleheads in salted water for 10 minutes.
 Change out the water and boil in the fresh salted water for another 10 minutes.
 Now they are ready to be incorporated in the casserole.
-Mix the cooked fiddleheads with Cream of Mushroom Soup, milk, soy sauce, 1/3 cup of the French Fried Onions and pepper.
+Mix the cooked fiddleheads with Cream of Mushroom Soup, milk, soy sauce, ⅓ cup of the French Fried Onions and pepper.
 Bake for 25 minutes at 350 degrees till the mixture is hot and bubbly.
-Stir it and add the remaining onions sprinkling them on top.
+Stir it and add the remaining onions by sprinkling them on top.
 Put back in the oven for another 5-10 minutes.
-The recipe appears on the back of cans of Campbell’s cream of mushroom soup for Green Bean Casserole.
-You can also find the recipe instructions for Classic Green Bean Casserole online at the Campbell’s Kitchen Web site.
+The recipe appears on the back of cans of Campbell’s Cream of Mushroom Soup for Green Bean Casserole, a holiday favorite.
+You can also find the recipe instructions at the Campbell’s Kitchen Web site.

 Print